-The following monthly resource maximums will apply to non-BBCE households:
+The following monthly resource maximums will apply:

-- 1. Households which contain at least one person 60 or older and/or a disabled individual: \$3250 - 2.
+- 1. Households which contain at least one person 60 or older and/or a disabled individual: \$3500 - 2.
 All other households: \$2250

 Ineligibility based on resources continues only as long as the value of resources retained exceeds the maximum, unless the household has been disqualified in accordance with provisions outlined in TRANSFER OF RESOURCES.